Series / Hope & Faith

 Hope & Faith

-The show revolved around the two sisters Hope and Faith.
+The show revolved around the two Fairfield sisters, Hope (Ford) and Faith (Ripa).
 Hope is a sensible married mother of three who has a nice calm life until Faith arrives on the scene.
 Faith is the complete opposite of her sister, an actress whose character on a soap opera has just been killed off and left her unemployed.
 She moves in with Hope and causes all kinds of disruptions in the family's life.

 This sitcom provides examples of:

 - A-Cup Angst: Subverted.
 Hayley doesn't mind getting breasts, what she's terrified of is having to go shopping for bras with Hope after Sydney tells her about how embarrassing it was when she did it.

 - Actor Allusion: Faith and Handsome Hal get an audition for a morning talk show as an obvious nod to Regis & Kelly.

 - Affectionate Parody: Faith's soap opera The Sacred & The Sinful is one of American soaps in general, as well as The Bold & The Beautiful.